Vital Signs (Body Temperature, Pulse Rate, Respiration Rate, Blood Pressure)

 The normal body temperature of a person varies depending on gender, recent activity, food and fluid consumption, time of day, and, in women, the stage of the menstrual cycle.
 Normal body temperature can range from 97.8° F (36.5°C) to 99°F (37.2°C) for a healthy adult.
 A person's body temperature can be taken in any of the following ways:

 Orally.
-Temperature can be taken by mouth using either the classic glass thermometer, or digital thermometers that use an electronic probe to measure body temperature.
+Temperature can be taken by mouth using a digital thermometer that uses an electronic probe to measure body temperature.

 Rectally.
-Temperatures taken rectally (using a glass or digital thermometer) tend to be 0.5°F to 0.7°F higher than when taken by mouth.
+Temperatures taken rectally tend to be 0.5°F to 0.7°F higher than when taken by mouth.
 This is more common in babies because their body doesn't regulate temperature the way an older child or adult's body does.

 Armpit (axillary).
-Temperatures can be taken under the arm using a glass or digital thermometer.
+Temperatures can be taken under the arm using a digital thermometer.
 Temperatures taken by this route tend to be 0.3°F to 0.4°F lower than those temperatures taken by mouth.

 By ear.
 A special thermometer can quickly measure the temperature of the eardrum, which reflects the body's core temperature (the temperature of the internal organs).